sonia1986/CompareAssignment/README.md

   When using running application please install all maven libraries.

 # Things to keep in mind
   I have already added data sets with more variations if you would like to test your dataset with compare utility please put in resources folder and change in fileName.properties.
 Otherwise change in testmethod in TestComparatorTest file then you will all set to go.
+  API response is taking 2.8sec to come from server.

 # Running the test suite and application using Jenkins pipeline